ooyala/ios-sample-apps/PulseSampleApp/README.md

 ## Project structure

-A [VideoLibraryViewController](PulseSampleApp/Lists/VideoLibraryViewController.m) shows a list of available videos, along with some [metadata](PulseSampleApp/Lists/VideoItem.h).
-When a video is selected, it is opened in a [PulseManagerViewController](PulseSampleApp/Players/PulseManagerViewController.m).
+A [VideoLibraryViewController](PulseSampleApp/Lists/VideoLibraryViewController.m) shows a list of available videos along with [metadata](PulseSampleApp/Lists/VideoItem.h) about these videos.
+When a video is selected, it opens in a [PulseManagerViewController](PulseSampleApp/Players/PulseManagerViewController.m).

 The PulseManagerViewController creates an OOOoyalaPlayer and then associates it with an instance of the OOPulseManager class from the OoyalaPulseIntegration framework.
-OOPulseManager will allow Pulse ads to be shown for content that has is configured with a Videoplaza ad set.
+OOPulseManager will allow Ooyala Pulse ads to be shown for video content that is associated with a Videoplaza ad set in Backlot.

 ```
 self.manager = [[OOPulseManager alloc] initWithPlayer:self.player];
 self.manager.delegate = self;
 ```

-When the OOPulseManager requires an ad session it will request one from it's delegate, (PulseManagerViewController in the sample app).
-The delegate is passed request settings and content metadata that are populated from back lot, but has the opportunity to change them.
+When the OOPulseManager requires an ad session it will request one from its delegate, (PulseManagerViewController in the sample app).
+The delegate receives request settings and content metadata that are populated from Backlot, but has the opportunity to change them.
+For more information about these settings, refer to [Ooyala Ad Products SDK Parameter Reference](http://support.ooyala.com/developers/ad-documentation/oadtech/ad_serving/dg/integration_sdk_parameter.html).

 ```
 - (id<OOPulseSession>)pulseManager:(OOPulseManager *)manager